karatedava/DUCKEYE/README.md

-# DUCKEYE 🌱
+# DUCKEYE 👁️🌱👁️

 **DUCKEYE** is a powerful monitoring toolbox for duckweed cultivation, developed by the [iGEM BRNO team](https://2025.igem.wiki/brno-czech-republic/) for the [iGEM competition](https://competition.igem.org).
-Designed for simplicity and scalability, DUCKEYE enables researchers and cultivators to monitor duckweed growth using minimal hardware—just a decent camera and a basic processing unit like a laptop.
-For cultivation design tools, check out our companion project, [DUCKTOOLS](https://github.com/karatedava/DUCKTOOLS).
+Designed for simplicity and scalability, DUCKEYE enables researchers or farmers to monitor duckweed growth using minimal hardware—just a decent camera and a basic processing unit like a laptop.
+For cultivation design, check out our companion project, [DUCKTOOLS](https://github.com/karatedava/DUCKTOOLS).

 <p align="center">
   <img src="./page_graphics/LOGO.png" alt="DUCKEYE Logo" width="150" height="150">